JakeSteam/blog-personal/_drafts/2025-06-01-android-games-june-25.md

 ### Tips

-The game is almost entirely lucky based, so there's not many tips!
+The game is almost entirely luck based, so there aren't many tips!

 1. Save your potions until you're low, but not too low health, since you'll often gain health naturally.
 2. Any items that give you lifesteal / heal on battle end will be extremely powerful, since any passive restoration is very useful.